hashimxali123/SQE-Assignment4/modularity.md

 ## Requirments:
 ###    1. System shall have modular structure.
 ####   1.1 System shall have only 1 source file in each folder.
+###    1.2.
+System should not have coupling index greater than 5% between modules.

 ###    2. System shall have scripts managed in different folders.
 ####   2.1 System should be less complex.
 ####   2.2 System should be 100% convenient for naive users.